-1 (2) Such gatherings need not be conducted in any particular space for the 2 accommodation of members of the public, although members of the public shall be permitted 3 to observe on a space available basis consistent with legal and practical restrictions on 4 occupancy.
-6 5 (3)(c) Such gatherings of a business nature need not provide opportunities for 6 comment by members of the public, although the person presiding may, in at his or her 7 discretion, entertain such questions or comments from spectators members of the public as 8 may be relevant to the business of the gathering.
-9 (4)(d) Such gatherings of a social or ceremonial nature need not provide refreshments 0 to spectatorsmembers of the public.
-1 (5) Gatherings subject to this subsection include the following: advisory committees 2 or other multimember bodies created in writing or by the initiative of, or otherwise primarily 3 formed or existing to serve as a non-governmental advisor to, a member of a policy body, the 4 Mayor, the City Administrator, a department head, or any elective officer, and social, 5 recreational or ceremonial occasions sponsored or organized by or for a policy body to which 6 a majority of the body has been invited.
-This subsection shall not apply to a committee which 7 consists solely of employees of the City and County of San Francisco.7 8 (6) Gatherings defined in section 67.3(c)subdivision (5) may hold closed sessions 9 under circumstances allowed by this Article. :0 (b) To the extent not inconsistent with state or federal law, a policy body shall :1 include in any contract with an entity that owns, operates or manages any property in which 22 the City has or will have an ownership interest, including a mortgage, and on which the entity 23 performs a government function related to the furtherance of health, safety or welfare, a 24 25 6 Provision consolidated with subsection 67.4(a) above.
-7 Removed as unnecessary.
+1 discretion, entertain such questions or comments from spectators members of the public as 2 may be relevant to the business of the gathering.
+3 (4)(d) Such gatherings of a social or ceremonial nature need not provide refreshments 4 to spectatorsmembers of the public.
+5 (5) Gatherings subject to this subsection include the following: advisory committees 6 or other multimember bodies created in writing or by the initiative of, or otherwise primarily 7 formed or existing to serve as a non-governmental advisor to, a member of a policy body, the 8 Mayor, the City Administrator, a department head, or any an elective officer, or a department 9 head, or someone operating with the department head's authority, other than the Mayor and 10 social, recreational or ceremonial occasions sponsored or organized by or for a policy body to 11 which a majority of the body has been invited.
+This subsection shall not apply to a committee 12 which consists solely of employees of the City and County of San Francisco.7 13 (6) Gatherings defined in section 67.3(c)subdivision (5) may hold closed sessions 14 under circumstances allowed by this Article.
+15 (e)(b) To the extent not inconsistent with state or federal law, a policy body shall 16 include in any contract with an entity that owns, operates or manages any property in which 17 the City has or will have an ownership interest, including a mortgage, and on which the entity 18 performs a government function related to the furtherance of health, safety or welfare, a 19 requirement that any meeting of the governing board of the entity to address any matter 20 relating to the property or its government related activities on the property, or performance 21 under the contract or grant, be conducted as provided under this section in subdivision (a) of 22 23 7 Removed as unnecessary.